In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And you can pay for the membership in cash.
 But you can also finance it through Thousand Trails too.

-Thousand Trails Elite Connections Membership
+Thousand Trails Explore Membership

 And here are the benefits and rules for that membership upgrade:

-• You can stay in any Thousand Trails park for up to 21 days without moving.
+- You can stay in any Thousand Trails park for up to 21 days without moving.

-• You can then transfer directly to another Thousand Trails park.
+- You can then transfer directly to another Thousand Trails park.
 And you don’t have to spend any time outside the system to do so.

-• You also can now stay at all 80+ campgrounds in the network.
+- You also can now stay at all 80+ campgrounds in the network.
 You have the whole country included in your membership.

-• You can extend any stay for an extra week after 21 days two times per year for $29 each time.
+- You can extend any stay for an extra week after 21 days two times per year for $29 each time.

-• Your window for making reservations extends to 180 days (6 months).
+- Your window for making reservations extends to 150 days (5 months).

-Obviously, the big draw of this membership is the 180 day camping reservation window.
+Obviously, the big draw of this membership is the 150 day camping reservation window.

 And as more people come into the RV lifestyle, that benefit will only get better over time.

-But later on in this Thousand Trails review, I’ll show you how you can this membership for less.
+But later on in this Thousand Trails review, I’ll show you how you can get this membership for less.

 Once again, full-time and part-time RVers benefit most from this membership.